The Data Behind World Rugby Men’s & Breakthrough Player of the Year

 Will Jordan’s scoring record since becoming All Black #1191 at the tail end of 2020 is, quite frankly, terrifying.

-17 tries in 12 caps is five more than even the late, great Jonah Lomu had at the same stage in his international career.
+Will Jordan’s try against Ireland in the autumn took him to 17 in just 12 caps – five more than even the late, great Jonah Lomu had at the same stage in his international career.
 Of New Zealand’s top five try scorers, only Joe Rokocoko started off at such a rate.

 ICYMI, we broke down the data behind the women’s Player of the Year nominees here.